DoctorJamesMichel/snap-council-ledger/docs/_coverpage.md

 - **Alignment Threads** — decisions and shifts.
 - **Participation** — evolving roles, agreements, and contributions.

-> _Always in session._ No permission needed to enter; just honor signal integrity and narrative truth.
+> _Always in session._ No permission needed to enter; honor signal integrity and narrative truth.

 ---